majeranowski/tech241-sparta-app/app/README.md

 # testing webhook on github and jenkins with Tech241
-# testing CI/CD pipeline hopefully maybe now???? alone
+# testing CI/CD pipeline for HO

 ## Sparta Node Sample App